 The architectural system has remained intact over the centuries and is perfectly preserved.
 The villa is surrounded by a park of 3 acres with magnificent old trees.

-The side wings were destined for aaccommodation, dedicated for the most part to music, with creations of international seminars and special events focusing on the collection of keyboard instruments, all listed in the Italian-English catalog "In search of lost sounds", published by Villa Medici Giulini and distributed internationally.
+The side wings were destined for aaccommodation, dedicated for the most part to music, with creations of international seminars and special events that have as their theme the collection of keyboard instruments, all filed in the Italian-English catalog "In search of lost sounds", published by Villa Medici Giulini and distributed internationally.

 Villa Medici Giulini

 The usual destinations in the summer, when the heat of Milan pushed the aristocracy to leave the city, were basically four: Brianza, Varese, Lake Como and Lake Maggiore.